Please contact Vires Velo for all bike fitting enquires on 01953 687330

 Having completed the event three times now and with the first year, I only made the first cut off point by 4 minutes I thought I would share my top tips for the day ensuring that your day is not cut short!

-If you still training for the event then check out my training blog here
+If you are training for the event then check out my training blog here

 My 5 top tips for completing the Mallorca 312